DepressionCenter/EFDC-TDX-KB/README.md

 ## Quick Start Guide
 + For HTML snippets, simply copy & paste the HTML from the corresponding section.
-For example, Settings-ClientHTMLFooter.html would go under Admin Portal -> Settings -> Client HTML Footer.
+For example, Settings/ClientHTMLFooter.html would go under Admin -> Settings -> Client HTML Footer.
-+ For templates, copy & paste the template into the article template of the same name.
++ For article templates, copy & paste the code into a new article template with the same name.
 + For other settings, follow the instructions in the corresponding settings page.

 ## Documentation
-None.
++ [Article Templates](https://github.com/DepressionCenter/EFDC-TDX-KB/tree/main/ArticleTemplates).
+This folder contains KB article templates, such as "How-To", "General Template", and "Video Playlist."
+It also contains [mini-sections](https://github.com/DepressionCenter/EFDC-TDX-KB/tree/main/Mini_Sections) that can be inserted into an article, including "About the Author" sections, tabbed content, carousel sliders, and more.
++ [Client Portal Settings](https://github.com/DepressionCenter/EFDC-TDX-KB/tree/main/ClientPortalSettings).
+This folder contains settings used in the Admin section of the client portal.
++ [Styles](https://github.com/DepressionCenter/EFDC-TDX-KB/tree/main/Styles).
+This folder contains custom style sheets and style settings that affect the whole client portal.

 ## Additional Resources